Yinz Mad? Submission Page

 Written submissions should be no more than two double-spaced pages (around 1,500 words for prose, or around 2-5 poems).
 We will do our best to accurately display poetry with unconventional formatting (please submit poems in unconventional styles as a PDF).

-Visual art submissions should be a vertical half-page or less.
+Visual art submissions should be a page or less.
 We usually print the zine in both color and b&w editions, so consider how your artwork will show up in both (and if you would like to submit two versions of the same piece for color and b&w, let us know).
 Visual submissions should also provide an alt text description for accessibility (otherwise, our editors will interpret your piece as best as possible).

 Questions?
 Email firstname.lastname@example.org.